 The Next Outbreak?
 We’re Still Not Ready

-The medical device industry is a capital intensive one facing strict FDA regulations and the market and intricate array of forces acting within it, make the implementation of new technologies a burdensome task.
+The medical device industry is a capital intensive one facing strict FDA regulations and the market and intricate array of forces acting within it, make the implementing new technologies a burdensome task.
 However, as the current crisis has bluntly demonstrated, neglecting these efforts is bound to lead to detrimental results.

-We all should be mindful of the need and join Bill Gates’ call for decision-makers everywhere to act to realize this important vision.
+We all should be mindful of the need and join Bill Gates’ call for decision-makers everywhere to act to realize this imperative vision.
 We must not let this happen again!
 Share this important message now!

 Click here to read about what a robust point-of-care solution should look like.

 Click here to learn about our proposed COVID-19 solutions.